igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ in package code.
+'library' or 'require' call to âigraphâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
-Package in Depends field not imported from: ‘Rcpp’
+Package in Depends field not imported from: âRcppâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```